Would and Should in Conditional sentences

 Should is often used to express obligations or duties.

-If you break something, you should apologize.
+If you break something, you should apologise.

 Expressing Predictions: